What Documents Do I Need for my Personal Injury Case?

 Your California personal injury attorney will use the information in the police report, photographs, and witness statements to work with accident reconstruction experts if needed.
 This can help determine how the accident happened.

 If you are physically able, get the name and contact information of witnesses at the accident.
 If you are unable to talk with witnesses to get their statements, consider asking a trusted friend or relative.
+Feel free to reach out to us today, if you have more questions about your case.

 Medical Records and Bills